 - Miri Rozmairn defines ‘transformative lineages’ as ‘Maps in time, which result from the ongoing act of figuring relations that orient the political subject in her attempts to face the future productively.
 Creating such lineages is a work of political imagination that transgresses Oedipal, biological, religious, and nationalistic notions of lineage and heritage.
 Thus, transformative lineages are passionate historiographies which affirm the political desire for a non-patriarchal future.’
 See Miri Rozmarin, ‘Feminism, Time, and Nonlinear History’, European Journal of Cultural and Political Sociology, 5, no. 4 (2018), 480–483 (p.
 483). ↩︎

 - Kate Eichhorn, The Archival Turn in Feminism: Outrage in Order (Philadelphia: Temple University Press, 2013), p.
 7. Quoted in Feminism and Art History Now, ed. by Victoria Horne, Lara Perry, p.
 10. ↩︎

-Karolina Majewska-Güde is a researcher, art critic and curator.
-Her research focuses on the East-Central European neo-avantgardes, feminist art histories, contemporary issues of circulation, translation, and production of knowledges through art-based research.
-She has recently published Ewa Partum’s Artistic Practice: An Atlas of Continuity in Different Locations (Bielefeld: Transcript Verlag, 2021).
+Karolina Majewska-Güde, PhD, is a researcher, art historian, and curator.
+Her research focuses on the East Central European neo-avant-gardes, feminist epistemologies, performance art, and contemporary issues of circulation, translation, and knowledge-production through art-based research.
+She is a member of the research collective pisze/mówi/robi, which combines performative and interpretative research on artistic archives.
+Her recent book Ewa Partum’s Artistic Practice: An Atlas of Continuity in Different Locations was published by Transcript in 2021.